Embarrassed About Bodily Functions, Need Advice

 Past Member

 Hi dmanvman!
-Every time I read the comments here, I learn new ideas which I always try out myself.
+Every time I read the comments here, I learn new ideas that I always try out myself.
 What works for me is taking a large empty water bottle (just any plastic one like joggers carry) into the bathroom with me.
 When I was working, I always had to pass by the security desk on the way to the quietest bathroom on the first floor.
 The staff there thought I was going to refill my bottle at the drinking fountain, but I filled it with warm tap water once I got in the bathroom.
 I always used the handicapped stall as there is more room to maneuver.
 I'd rinse, flush, rinse, flush, until all was clean.
-Flushing several times may be kind of embarrassing as others in the bathroom will know you are pooping when you do this but it is better than having the odor drift up.
+Flushing several times may be kind of embarrassing as others in the bathroom will know you are pooping when you do this, but it is better than having the odor drift up.
 Afterward, I sprinkle a few drops of Odors Away on the back of the commode.
 This stuff is fantastic!
 Two drops and any bad odor disappears.
 The bottle is tiny and lasts forever.
 I don't use deodorant in the bag as it gives me a rash.
 I am going to try some of the natural suggestions above.
-Here is a link to Odors Away as I don't know where you live and you may need to order it.
-I agree 100% with what Bill said.
+Here is a link to Odors Away as I don't know where you live and you may need to order it. http://www.hardwareworld.com/Odors-Away12-ounce-pTVE1M7.aspx?gclid=CLfHwcKqgbgCFVQV7AodsCYAJw I agree 100% with what Bill said.
 Others can laugh with us as long as we react with humor about things like farting in public.
 But if we act embarrassed and uncomfortable, it makes others feel the same.
 My worst nightmare was board meetings and the bag going off until it happened.
 I just looked at the guy next to me like, eewww.
 No one really can pinpoint the sound unless there are just two people in the room.
 If there are a lot of people in a room, everyone just shuffles and giggles.
-If there are just two, say Excuse me and move on.
+If there are just two, say excuse me and move on.
 But if you wear the expression of a culprit, everyone will know it is you.
 Best to you and kudos for having the courage to blog.
 Take the comments here to heart, try out the suggestions, and find what works for you.
 The one thing that works for all of us is humor, the ability to laugh at ourselves, and the confidence to continue on with grace and dignity.
 I remember when I first got my ostomy, I was using a giant syringe to squirt water into the bag.
-Took me forever, but that is what they sent me home with from the hospital.
+It took me forever, but that is what they sent me home with from the hospital.
 I would cry at the mess and how long it took.
 Then, I put my thinking cap on and realized that most people nowadays walk around with plastic water bottles all day long anyway.
 I realized how quickly you can fill and drain a bag with one of these.
-At home I use a dainty plastic watering can with a long curved spout.
+At home, I use a dainty plastic watering can with a long curved spout.
 It sits beside the commode and blends in perfectly with the plants and bathroom cleaning supplies.
 I always give the commode a couple of sprays of Clorox bathroom cleaner after each rinse.
 That kills any germs and makes the bathroom smell great, too.
 It's just a matter of finding what implements blend in best with each situation.
-In public...a plastic water bottle.
+In public... a plastic water bottle.
 At home... whatever is handy for you personally.
 Good luck and God bless.
 You will be fine.
 Reaching out is the first, best step to any problem.
 There is a wealth of information on this site.
 It saved my life.
 I love the kind, caring folks here.
 Loretta

 Past Member

 Everyone has given you great advice about odors, and I have used Stop and M9 previously, and it works well.
 Everyone, with or without a bag, has an odor after a bowel movement, so just keep it in perspective.
-I think I would make sure that you always have a light breakfast with protein (maybe an egg and toast or cheese toast) with a beverage, and try to eat anywhere from every 2 hours (small meals!!) and no longer than 4 hours between breakfast and lunch.
+I think I would make sure that you always have a light breakfast with protein (maybe an egg and toast or cheese toast) with a beverage, and try to eat anywhere from every 2 hours (SMALL MEALS!!) and no longer than 4 hours between breakfast and lunch.
 I think this eliminates the sounds that may escape as our stomas need nourishment, and I think the buildup of gas or air is the result of not eating for extended periods of time.

 When you go to the bathroom, try to hold the bag in such a way that it just doesn't empty all at once (flush if you want before releasing the poop), and I sort of let the air out first (the bag gets very puffy), and then I dump SLOWLY so it is not that splash.
 Also, get a plastic or little cup you can carry into the restroom before you go into the stall and fill it with water.
 This will help to clean the bag after eliminating the poop.
 I also sometimes fold my bag in half and sort of milk it before rinsing, and it helps to clean the bag easier.